-While the Study Scenario and Baseline Scenario provide the wind penetration growth trajectory, a series of sensitivities on the two scenarios highlight the changes in the resulting system costs and other relevant metrics associated with changes in wind costs and fossil fuel costs.
+costs and fossil fuel costs.
 For each variable, three sets of inputs are defined: low, central, and high.
-Within the sensitivity analysis, variables are altered independently (e.g., changing only the wind costs and fossil fuel costs).
+Within the sensitivity analysis, variables are altered independently (e.g., changing only the wind costs) and in combination (e.g., changing both wind costs and fossil fuel costs).